vlle/vlle/README.md

 #### What do I do?

-I primarily focus on learning Python (with a little bit of knowledge in C++) and enjoy developing simple Telegram apps, scripts, and games.
+I primarily focus on learning Golang (with a little bit of knowledge in C++) and enjoy developing simple Telegram apps, scripts, and games.
 I am available for open-source projects and am actively looking for internship opportunities to further develop my skills and gain experience.

 I also have a great interest in bash scripting.